In South Carolina, the LGBT community is making sure and steady progress, but the work to achieve full equality and acceptance is far from done.

-The Network Responsibility Index rates LGBT content on networks during the 2012-2013 TV season that wrapped earlier this year.
+The Network Responsibility Index rated LGBT content on 15 networks during the 2014-2015 TV season that wrapped earlier this year.

 In preparation for Pope Francis' upcoming visit to the United States, GLAAD has released "The Papal Visit: A journalist's guide to reporting on Pope Francis and the LGBT community," a resource guide for journalists covering Pope Francis and LGBT Catholics.

 GLAAD's list of resources providing information and ways to participate in World AIDS Day.

 In recognition of Transgender Awareness Week and the Transgender Day of Remembrance, GLAAD has reviewed its archives of transgender-inclusive television episodes over the past ten years, and found that a great deal of progress still needs to be made for fair and accurate depictions of the transgender community.

 The following guidelines will help you ensure that transgender victims of violent crimes are always treated respectfully and fairly.
 These guidelines apply to all stories that involve the transgender community, but are especially important when the person has been attacked or killed.

 On November 12 - 20, individuals and organizations around the county will participate in Transgender Awareness Week to help raise the visibility of transgender and gender non-conforming people, and address the issues these communities face.
 The final day of Transgender Awareness Week is the Transgender Day of Remembrance (TDOR), an annual observance on November 20 that honors the memory of those whose lives were lost in acts of anti-transgender violence.
 You can read more about Transgender Awareness Week and the Transgender Day of remembrance below, and find out how you can participate.